hybridly/hybridly/docs/guide/title-and-meta.md

 ## Overview

-Hybridly doesn't ship with any tool to manage the `title` or other `meta` tags of your pages.
+Hybridly doesn't ship with any tool to manage the `title` or other `meta` tags of your views.
 Instead, we recommend using [`@unhead/vue`](https://unhead.unjs.io/).
 It is simple of use and supports SSR.

 ## Installation